BootlegPotato/RPS-Game-Book-Rules/README.md

 # Licenses

-The rules of RSP Game Books are licensed under [Creative Commons Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/) with the intent that any artist, game designer, or kid can freely make their own game books using the RSP Game Book rules, share them, sell them, or even publish them commercially without any worries.
+The rules of RPS Game Books are licensed under [Creative Commons Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/) with the intent that any artist, game designer, or kid can freely make their own game books using the RPS Game Book rules, share them, sell them, or even publish them commercially without any worries.
 The books they make are theirs.

 There three restriction.
 1) Attribution must be made (according to the licenses).